Raghulshanmugam2004s/Software-Testing-Laboratory/EXP2.md

 ### Result:
-Thus, the python program for matrix multiplication is implemented and the causes for its failure is introspected successfully.
+Thus, we have installed pytest, implemented and executed a parameterized addition program and the output is verified successfully.